bit-broker/website/content/en/docs/getting-started/demo.md

 Here you will find information about a range of BitBroker demo applications and connectors to help you understand what BitBroker is and how it can operate in complex data sharing scenarios.

-Most importantly it will help you get started building your applications which use BitBroker data or your [data connectors](/docs/concepts/connectors/) to contribute data into the system.
+Most importantly it will help you get started building your own applications which use BitBroker data or your own [data connectors](/docs/concepts/connectors/) to contribute data into the system.

 {{% alert color="info" %}}
 Our [examples repository](https://github.com/bit-broker/examples) includes support for deploying the example connectors and applications against a BitBroker deployment, via a set of [supporting scripts](https://github.com/bit-broker/examples/tree/main/development/scripts).
-This can be either using [Helm](https://helm.sh/) or [Docker-Compose](https://docs.docker.com/compose/).
+This can be via either [Helm](https://helm.sh/) or [Docker-Compose](https://docs.docker.com/compose/).
 {{% /alert %}}

 {{% alert color="info" %}}
-The Connectors are deployed supporting two example datasets: [countries](https://github.com/bit-broker/bit-broker/blob/main/tests/data/country.json) and [heritage sites](https://github.com/bit-broker/bit-broker/blob/main/tests/data/heritage-site.json).
+The example connectors are deployed supporting two example datasets: [countries](https://github.com/bit-broker/bit-broker/blob/main/tests/data/country.json) and [heritage sites](https://github.com/bit-broker/bit-broker/blob/main/tests/data/heritage-site.json).
 {{% /alert %}}

 ### Demo Applications